skcheng003/SomeNotes/README.md

 + Static library and shared library, how to link the main.c file with these libraries.
 + More details about the log structure tree, tradeoffs, how to compact the records.
 + Start learning the official cmake toturial (really good resource for people who knows nothing about cmake at all, just like me)

+#### 2023-12-09

++ Index-organised storage, details of data representation in a tupe in the page
++ Exception control flow, some concepts of process, the fork() API